 Credit cards are a risky proposition for issuers, and interest rates reflect that.
 It’s important to understand how APRs are calculated and what you can do to lower yours.

-While mortgage and auto loan rates remain unusually low, don’t expect your credit card rates to fall as well.
-Unlike your home or auto loan, credit cards are basically unsecured loans, “so there’s no collateral,” says Miriam Mitchell, senior vice president of lending at Addition Financial.
+Unlike your home or auto loan, credit cards are basically unsecured loans, “so there’s no collateral,” said Miriam Mitchell, chief lending officer at Addition Financial, in a previous interview.

 Credit cards are “heavily risk-based,” she says.
-Default rates for credit card rates are also higher than for other types of loans, Mitchell says.
+Default rates for credit card rates are also higher than for other types of loans, Mitchell said.

 Despite the much higher rates for credit cards, you can reduce or avoid paying this particular interest.
 The trick is to take steps to reduce — or eliminate — what you owe on your credit cards.

 How are credit card interest rates set?

 Credit card interest rates are tied to the prime rate, which is based on the federal funds rate set by the Federal Reserve.
 The federal funds rate is currently 4 percent, while the prime rate is 7 percent.
 Though issuers are not required to change their APRs on new cards when federal interest rates go up, most do.

 As such, the average credit card interest rate is 19.20 percent, at the time of writing.
 That is the highest national average APR on record, and it’s only expected to increase.